arcana261/bashdb/README.md

 # bashdb
 A keyvalue database written in bash, for bash!

+Also please read my blog post about this project [here](https://ucoder.ir/2020/11/04/Implementing-a-Key-Value-datastore-in-Bash/).

 ## Motivation

 This is just a fun project to better learn bash programming!
 That is all :) If you ever liked this project and found a real life use for it, please feel free to contact me :)